mjames-upc/nexrad-gini/README.md

               END DO
               cmblev ( imndlv ) = 'RF'

-After initialization, the 15 classification levels are split in the 0:255 range for HHC for every increase of 17 (15 times 17 = 255).
+After initialization, the 15 classification levels are split in the 0:255 range for DHC for every increase of 17 (15 times 17 = 255).

 Therefore, the nex2gini.tbl entry is 16 levels (including ND):